samueladesoga/samblog/content/posts/usable-useful-valuable.md

 ##### Valuable

 There many facets to defining Value but for the purpose of the article, I would like to focus more on Value from the point of View of a Customer.
-In the mobile browser example, the Value be that the ability to switch between multiple browser windows helps to increase efficiency and saves users' time.
+In the mobile browser example, the Value could be that the ability to switch between multiple browser windows helps to increase efficiency and saves users' time.

 ###### Lets consider another example - WhatsApp